-SES has constituted an Independent and empowered Advising Committee, comprising of erudite and eminent personalities in the field of Corporate Governance, to provide unbiased and objective perspective, and shape SES policy guidelines.
+SES has constituted an Independent and empowered Advisory Committee, comprising of erudite and eminent personalities in the field of Corporate Governance, to provide unbiased and objective perspective, and shape SES policy guidelines.
 The collective wisdom and Independence of the Committee has enhanced the content and robustness of SES policy while the diversity of the Committee has enabled us to consider various viewpoints and interests of all stakeholders while formulating the policy.
-After six years the advisory board has been reconstituted.
-The composition of the Committee for the fiscal year 2019-20 is as follows:
+The Advisory Committee has recently been reconstituted in 2020.
+The composition of the Committee for the fiscal year 2020-21 is as follows: